Activity 3: So Little, So Much

 - Copy Leader Resource 3, Chapter 10, and cut it into strips, one translation per slip.

-- Optional: If you wish to use more, or different, translations of the Tao Te Ching, visit the Daoism Depot, where you can find 17 translations.
-This site also allows you to split the screen in two and then re-split each section, so you can see four translations simultaneously.
+- Optional: If you wish to use more, or different, translations of the Tao Te Ching, visit the Daoism Depot, where you can find more than a dozen translations.
+This site allows you to split the screen to compare versions.

 Description of Activity